spuddybike/DDI-Lifecycle-Documentation/documentation/src/Overview.rst

 The most commonly used DDI lifecycle document is StudyUnit and it corresponds most closely to the content coverage of DDI Codebook (https://ddialliance.org/Specification/DDI-Codebook/2.5/).

-See DDI Structural Features for basic content organization **[2.1 Exchange structures, and 2.2 Maintainable structures].**
+See the Technical Guide, Structural Features for basic content organization.

 Change Log